College of Engineering and Technology

 Dr. Loren Limberis is an Associate Professor in the Department of Engineering.
 His research interests include biomolecular engineering, bioprocess engineering, and biohybrid devices.
 His research involves the development of novel biomolecules for use in a variety of biotechnology devices, such as biosensors, research and diagnostic tools, and other bioengineered applications.

-Dr. Jason Yao is an Associate Professor in the Department of Engineering.
+Dr. Jason Yao is a Professor in the Department of Engineering.
 His research interests are wireless/wearable medical sensors, sensor networks for home environments, telemedicine, and industrial process monitoring and control.

 Dr. Zhen Zhu is an Assistant Professor in the Department of Engineering.
 His areas of interest include unmanned systems and autonomous operations, real-time imaging systems for medical applications, remote sensing and sensor integration, satellite navigation embedded systems, software radio and programmable hardware.